 Step 2: Measure product in accordance with your intended use.
 Prepare 1 part Base Resin to 1 part Curing Agent by liquid volume.
 Pour the Curing Agent first and then the Base Resin into a clean, smooth-sided container large enough to hold all the liquid and allow room for mixing.

 Step 3: The material must be mixed thoroughly for at least 3 minutes.
 Be sure to scrape the container sides, bottom, and corners as you mix.
 Be careful not to whip excessive air into the mixture.
-If mixing a gallon, use a power mixer set to “hand speed.”
 For smaller quantities, use stir sticks.
-Do not mix more than a gallon.
+Do not mix more than half a gallon at a time.
 Pour into a new, clean container and mix for an additional minute.

 Step 4: Pour the mixed resin onto the surface and distribute evenly with a squeegee or gloved hand.
 Continue to pour remaining material to achieve the desired thickness, allowing the resin to flow evenly over the project’s sides.
 Resin can be poured up to 1/4” thick per pour.